Jesse Lott: Permanent public art

 Lott's work is featured in several public spaces around the City of Houston.

 In 2013, he was one of twenty-two artists commissioned to create sculpture for METRORail's Arts in Transit program.
 Constructed from stainless steel and mixed metals, Lott's piece depicts a figure with its arms in the air.
-It was originally titled The Spirit of Transport, but was renamed Hands Up, Don't Shoot! by the community.
+It was originally titled The Spirit of Transportation, but was renamed Hands Up, Don't Shoot! by the community.
 It is installed on METRORail's Purple Line at Scott St. and Elgin St. in the Third Ward.

 The same year, he was invited to participate in the Texan-French Alliance for the Arts citywide "Open-The-Door" public art project, for which he created a tribute painting to Houston artist Bert Long.

 In 2010, he was commissioned by Hermann Park to make a public art piece for Lake Plaza where he integrated art objects and materials found around the city into the plaza's walkways.